 Cursor:

-Cursor AI offers a tiered pricing structure, often including a free version for individual developers and more comprehensive paid plans for teams or enterprises.
-The free version typically provides enough features for smaller projects, making it accessible for individuals or those testing the tool.
-However, for more advanced features, like extensive automation, debugging tools, and deeper integrations, you may need to upgrade to a paid plan.
+Cursor AI has a tiered pricing structure with a free version for individual developers.
+The free plan is good for smaller projects or testing the tool.
+If you need more advanced features like automation, debugging tools, and deeper integrations, you’ll need to upgrade to a paid plan, which is more suited for teams or enterprises.

 Copilot:

-GitHub Copilot operates on a subscription-based model, offering a free trial for new users and then switching to a paid plan.
-The pricing is fairly straightforward, typically ranging around $10 per month for individuals with business-level and enterprise-level pricing available for larger teams.
+GitHub Copilot uses a subscription-based model.
+New users get a free trial and then switch to a paid plan.
+The pricing ranges around $10 per month for individuals.
+It also have business-level and enterprise-level pricing available for larger teams at higher pricing tiers.

 Privacy & Security